 Music is also used as a tool to enrich other areas of the curriculum – reflection time in RE, creating calm environments for Art or literacy tasks and songs to embed learning during maths lessons.

 Children use the outdoor music area independently to explore and develop skills learned within lessons and also as a tool for composition and self- expression.
+Children can further explore the inter-related dimensions of music, develop their own ideas, show resilience when challenges occur and persevere to a successful outcome.

 At the end of each year a summative judgement of each child’s achievement is reported to parents in an annual achievement report.